Design, implementation, training : VR solutions can be transcribed from many uses.

 An editor of VR solutions like SkyReal, will allow companies to create themselves virtual experiences that will simulate specific uses and that will respond directly to business needs.

-Thus, a virtual reality solution for industrials will give a company the means to become autonomous on the management of its CAD (Computer Aided Design) processes, to be more flexible to revise a technical plan, to modify a production stage or the reproduction of sequenced gestures, without extra cost, etc. The level of personalization of the customer’s VR environment, the simplicity of handling or the ergonomics, will be central aspects in the development of VR solutions.
+Thus, a virtual reality software for industrials will give a company the means to become autonomous on the management of its CAD (Computer Aided Design) processes, to be more flexible to revise a technical plan, to modify a production stage or the reproduction of sequenced gestures, without extra cost, etc. The level of personalization of the customer’s VR environment, the simplicity of handling or the ergonomics, will be central aspects in the development of VR solutions.

 The success of this step is therefore closely linked to the exploitation of a history of data from the client (realized projects, resources and material available, technical and time constraints, success rate, etc.) and on which the VR editor can rely on developing a specific response to customer needs.